Housing

 EIA_siteEnergyUse_2013_.jpg

-Studies5 have established that higher density housing patterns are linked to lower greenhouse gas (GHG) emissions.
-Transit-oriented development, or development near transit options, will help develop more robust transportation networks and reduce vehicle-miles travelled (VMT), which will be a key-indicator for decarbonization.
+Studies5 have established that higher-density housing patterns are linked to lower greenhouse gas (GHG) emissions.
+Transit-oriented development, or development near transit options, will help develop more robust transportation networks and reduce vehicle-miles travelled (VMT), which will be a key-indicator for reduced transportation-related emissions.

 CAemissions2017_bySector_detail.png